canimus/cuallee/paper/paper.md

 # Summary

-In today's world, where vast amounts of data are generated and collected daily, and where data heavily influence business, political, and societal decisions, it's crucial to evaluate the quality of the data used for analysis, decision-making, and reporting.
+In today's world, where vast amounts of data are generated and collected daily, and where data heavily influence business, political, and societal decisions, it is crucial to evaluate the quality of the data used for analysis, decision-making, and reporting.
 This involves understanding how reliable and trustworthy the data are.
-To address this need, we've created `cuallee`, a Python package for assessing data quality. `cuallee` is designed to be dataframe-agnostic, offering an intuitive and user-friendly API for describing checks across the most popular dataframe implementations such as PySpark, Pandas, Snowpark, Polars, DuckDB and BigQuery.
+To address this need, we have created `cuallee`, a Python package for assessing data quality. `cuallee` is designed to be dataframe-agnostic, offering an intuitive and user-friendly API for describing checks across the most popular dataframe implementations such as PySpark, Pandas, Snowpark, Polars, DuckDB and BigQuery.
 Currently, `cuallee` offers over 50 checks to help users evaluate the quality of their data.

 # Statement of need

-For data engineers and data scientists, maintaining a consistent workflow involves operating in hybrid environments, where they develop locally before transitioning data pipelines and analysis to cloud-based environments.
-Whilst working in local environments typically allows them to fit data sets in memory, moving workloads to cloud environments involve operating with full scale data that requires a different computing framework [@10.14778/3229863.3229867], i.e. distributed computing, parallelization, and horizontal scaling.

-This shift in computing frameworks requires the adoption of testing strategies that can accommodate testing activities in both local and remote environments, without the need to rewrite test scenarios or employ different testing approaches for assessing various quality dimensions of the data [@10.1145/3603707].
+For data engineers and data scientists, maintaining a consistent workflow involves operating in hybrid environments, where they develop locally before transitioning data pipelines and analyses to cloud-based environments.
+Whilst working in local environments typically allows them to fit data sets in memory, moving workloads to cloud environments involve operating with full scale data that requires a different computing framework [@10.14778/3229863.3229867], i.e. distributed computing, parallelization, and horizontal scaling. `cuallee` accomodates the testing activities required by this shift in computing frameworks, in both local and remote environments, without the need to rewrite test scenarios or employ different testing approaches for assessing various quality dimensions of the data [@10.1145/3603707].

 An additional argument is related to the rapid evolution of the data ecosystem [@10.1145/3603706].
 Organizations and data teams are constantly seeking ways to improve, whether through cost-effective solutions or by integrating new capabilities into their data operations.
 However, this pursuit presents new challenges when migrating workloads from one technology to another.
 As information technology and data strategies become more resilient against vendor lock-ins, they turn to technologies that enable seamless operation across platforms, avoiding the chaos of fully re-implementing data products.
-In essence, no data testing strategy needs to be rewritten or reformulated due to platform changes.
+In essence, with `cuallee` no data testing strategy needs to be rewritten or reformulated due to platform changes.

-One last argument in favor of using a quality tool is the need to integrate quality procedures into the early stages of data product development.
+One last argument in favor of using a quality tool such as `cuallee` is the need to integrate quality procedures into the early stages of data product development.
 Whether in industry or academia, there's often a tendency to prioritize functional aspects over quality, leading to less time being dedicated to quality activities.
 By providing a clear, easy-to-use, and adaptable programming interface for data quality, teams can incorporate quality into their development process, promoting a proactive approach of building quality in rather than relying solely on testing to ensure quality.

 # Methods

 `cuallee`  employs a heuristic-based approach to define quality rules for each dataset.
 This prevents the inadvertent duplication of quality predicates, thus reducing the likelihood of human error in defining rules with identical predicates.
-Several studies have been conducted on the efficiency of these rules, including auto-validation [@10.1145/3580305.3599776] and auto-definition using profilers.
+Several studies have been conducted on the efficiency of these rules, including auto-validation and auto-definition using profilers [@10.1145/3580305.3599776].

 # Checks